Search Knowledge Base by Keyword

 1. Columns with Visible set to No are signified by an icon of an eye with a slash through it

-3. Hyperlink – Display a hyperlink to the asset (Name, Lookup, Lookup Alias Link and Linked Name fields only)
+3. Hyperlink – Display a hyperlink to the data record (Name, Lookup, Lookup Alias, Link, and Linked Name fields only)

 1. Columns with a hyperlink are signified by a link icon

-4. Custom Color Labels – Select custom label colors for each value (Checkbox, Select and Status fields with less than 20 values)
+4. Custom Label Colors – Select custom label colors for each value (Checkbox, Select, and Status fields with less than 20 values only)

 1. Select a color for each value (Blue, Light Blue, Green, Red, Orange, Grey)